devmithun7/Legacy-Task/README.md

 ### 3. **Machine Learning Models**
 - Folder: `machine_learning_models`
 - **Description**: Two machine learning models were built to infer useful insights from the dataset:
-  1. **Classification Model 1**: Predicts the mental disorder of a person based on counseling transcripts.
+  1. **Classification Model 1**: Predicts the mental disorder of a person based on counseling transcripts using advanced natural language processing (NLP) techniques and machine learning algorithms.
      - Classes:
        - Bipolar Type-2
        - Depression
        - Normal
        - Bipolar Type-1
+     - **Workflow**:
+       - Preprocessing: Tokenization, text cleaning, and feature extraction (TF-IDF or embeddings).
+       - Modeling: Trained using algorithms such as Logistic Regression, Random Forest, or Neural Networks.
+       - Evaluation: Performance metrics include accuracy, precision, recall, and F1-score.

-  2. **Classification Model 2**: Predicts the mood swings of a person.
+  2. **Classification Model 2**: Predicts the mood swings of a person using supervised machine learning techniques.
      - Classes:
        - High
        - Medium
        - Low
+     - **Workflow**:
+       - Preprocessing: Includes handling missing values, encoding categorical features, and feature scaling.
+       - Modeling: Built using algorithms like Decision Trees, Gradient Boosting, or Support Vector Machines.
+       - Evaluation: Performance metrics include confusion matrix, accuracy, and ROC-AUC scores.
 - **Files**: The implementation details and training notebooks for these models are included in this folder.

 ### 4. **Web Application**
 - **Description**: A web application integrates one of the following functionalities: